What to expect from a career as an Electrician or Electrical Engineering Technician

 General Electrician and Electrical Program Requirements

 Many electrician training programs are one-year certificate programs intended to give students basic knowledge of electrical techniques in preparation for apprenticeship.
 Requirements include an Ontario Secondary School Diploma (OSSD) or equivalent, with a grade 12 English credit.
-Students must also be registered with the Ministry of Advanced Education and Skills Development.
+Students must also be registered with the Ministry of Training, Colleges and Universities.

 Other Ontario college electrician and electrical programs are two- and three-year programs, depending on their level of specialization.
 These programs also require an Ontario Secondary School Diploma (OSSD) or equivalent, possibly including a grade 12 mathematics credit and / or grade 12 English credit.
 Communications, physics and other related courses are often encouraged.